 Temple of Apollo

-One of the most significant areas of the Delphi Archaeological Site is the Temple of Apollo, famous for its oracle.
-Between the 8th century BC and 2nd century BC this was a pilgrimage center where people from all walks of life sought divine insights into their destinies.
-The oracle’s prophecies were delivered by a Pythia, a specially trained woman who conveyed the messages of the god Apollo.
+One of the most important areas within the Delphi Archaeological Site is the Temple of Apollo, famous for its oracle.
+Between the 8th and 2nd centuries BC, this was a major pilgrimage site where people from all walks of life sought answers about their future.
+The oracle’s prophecies were delivered by the Pythia, a specially trained woman who conveyed the messages of the god Apollo.

-The Delphi Archaeological Site is extensive, so be prepared for a thorough exploration.
-Make sure to climb to the top, where you’ll find the ancient stadium and enjoy stunning views of the valley.
+The Delphi Archaeological Site is quite extensive, so be prepared to walk a lot.
+Make sure to walk all the way to the top, where you’ll find the ancient stadium and enjoy stunning views over the valley.

 .